 The TAC is made up of citizen volunteers and interested community members and is supported by the Planning & Community Development Department.
 Join Us!

-Any citizen can apply to be appointed to the TAC which:
+Any citizen can attend a TAC meeting or apply to be appointed to the TAC which:

 - Reviews current road conditions, advising the County Board of Commissioners and the NC Department of Transportation (DOT).

 - Participates in transportation project prioritization in Transylvania County as part of the North Carolina's State Transportation Improvement Program.
 (NC DOT Division 14).

 - Participates in the development of the County's Comprehensive Transportation Plan every five to ten years.
 The process of updating the Comprehensive Transportation has begun.

 - Considers alternate transportation projects including pedestrian, bicycling, and greenway trails.